zack-bitcoin/amoveo/docs/other_blockchains/radar_relay.md

 At first glance, Radar Relay advertises itself as if it can achieve all 3, but upon closer inspection you will realize that it cannot.

 As Whitney said, high-gas orders can front-run low-gas orders.
-Since it is possible to front-run, they don't have (1).
+Since it is possible to front-run, they don't have (2).

-So Radar Relay cannot prevent theft from traders.
+So Radar Relay cannot prevent theft from traders by front running and arbitrage.